 The question researchers are trying to answer is why blood type matters.
 One theory is that antibodies may play a role.
 You may know that blood type A individuals can't donate blood to people with type B blood.
 That's because of a particular type of antibody they make that attacks other red blood cells.
 Type O individuals have anti-A and anti-B antibodies, while type A individuals only have one kind: anti-B antibodies.
 Similarly, type B individuals only have anti-A antibodies.
 Perhaps having both anti-A and anti-B antibodies gives type O individuals the ability to minimize the disease.
 We don't know the answer, which is why ongoing research is so important.

-Last May, UNMC researcher Rebekah Gundry, PhD, received a "COVID-19 and Its Cardiovascular Impact Rapid Response Grant" from the American Heart Association.
-Dr. Gundry and her team are investigating how heart injuries caused by COVID-19 develop and the impact of red blood cells on the infection.
+UNMC researcher Rebekah Gundry, PhD, received a "COVID-19 and Its Cardiovascular Impact Rapid Response Grant" from the American Heart Association in May of 2020.
+Dr. Gundry and her team continue to investigate how heart injuries caused by COVID-19 develop and the impact of red blood cells on the infection.
 Together, Drs.
 Gundry and Anderson and their collaborators have been collecting and studying blood and tissue samples for this collaborative research.

 "We are learning a lot about coronavirus infection and the impact it has on the heart and vascular system," says Dr. Anderson.
 "It'll be intriguing to see what we learn from this new study."